Unlabeled Principal Component Analysis and Matrix Completion: Introduction

 \section{Introduction}

-In robust principal component analysis one is given a data matrix $\tilde{X}$, assumed to be a corrupted version of a ground-truth rank-deficient data matrix $X^*$, and the objective is to estimate the column-space $S^*$ of $X^*$.
-The most commonly studied types of corruptions are additive sparse perturbations \cite{candes2011robust}, outlier data points that lie away from the column-space of $X^*$ \cite{xu2012robust} and missing entries \cite{candes2009exact}.
-Recently, an independent research track with roots in signal processing \cite{Unnikrishnan-TIT18} and statistics \cite{Slawski-JoS19} has emerged, which studies the recovery properties of unlabeled data, typically set in the context of linear regression \cite{Pananjady-TIT18}.
-There, one is given a point $x^*$ of a linear subspace $S^*$, but only up to a permutation of its coordinates, say $\tilde{x}$, and the goal is to find $x^*$ from the data $\tilde{x},S^*$ \cite{Unnikrishnan-Allerton2015,Tsakiris-TIT2020}.
-However, in applications such as record linkage \cite{Domingo-Ferrer-IS2016,Muralidhar-JIPS2017,Antoni-2019} $S^*$ is not always known, while different measurements of type $\tilde{x}$ are available.
-This motivates the subject of the present paper, the study of principal component analysis from data corrupted by permutations of their coordinates.
+In principal component analysis, a cornerstone of machine learning and data science, one is given a data matrix $\tilde{X}$, assumed to be a corrupted version of a ground-truth data matrix $X^*=[x_1^* \cdots x_n^*] \in \RR^{m \times n}$, typically but not necessarily assumed to have low rank, and the objective is to estimate $X^*$ or the column-space $S^* \subset \RR^m$ of $X^*$.
+The most common types of corruptions that have attracted interest in modern studies are additive sparse perturbations \citep{candes2011robust,zhang2018robust}, outlier data points that lie away from $S^*$ \citep{xu2012robust,vaswani2018robust}, and missing entries, the latter also known as low-rank \textemdash{or even high-rank \citep{eriksson2012high,ongie2017algebraic,ongie2021tensor}\textemdash} matrix completion \citep{candes2009exact,ganti2015matrix,balzano2018streaming,eftekhari2019streaming,bertsimas2020fast}.